gregdetre/healthyselfjournal/docs/planning/251018b_journal_cli_private_cloud_aliases_and_auto_private_preflight.md

 - No regressions for `journal cli` or existing flags; tests cover alias mapping and preflights.

 ## Notes

 - The alias design intentionally avoids persisting settings; users can still use `init` to save long-lived prefs.
 - `auto-private` guidance already prints MLX/faster/whisper.cpp options; we’ll enrich it and unify with the alias path so the same helpful content appears.
-- Offer to run `ollama pull` (and run it, e.g. with `brew services` or `open` or similar) behind a Y/n prompt, but only when interactive.
+- Offer to run `ollama pull` (and run it, e.g., with `brew services` or `open` or similar) behind a Y/n prompt, but only when interactive.
 (Perhaps we'd look for whether there's a `brew` already installed and use that, falling back to something else if not?
 Use your judgment)